 First, we discovered how to get water to your house.
 Now, we’re going to focus on what happens when it gets there by answering questions like “How do water pipes work?” and “How does water pressure work?”

-The hot and cold water plumbing system in your home may seem complex, but it’s actually surprisingly simple.
+The hot and cold-water plumbing system in your home may seem complex, but it’s actually surprisingly simple.
 After all, home plumbing should be convenient and unobtrusive.
 Here’s how your plumbing manages to pull off the important task of bringing you water every day.
 Start by watching our video:

-How Does It Get Out of the City Main Line?
+How Does Water Get Out of the City Main Line?

 Each building connected to the city’s water has its own water main.
-Your home’s main line is probably near the edge of your property.
+This water line from the street to your house can found at the edge of your property facing the street.
 Your water main receives pressurized, treated water directly from the pumping stations via this line.
 The pressure applied to the water by the pumps gives city water enough force to travel through your city’s vast plumbing network and to you.

 If you live far away from the city water pumps, you may experience low water pressure.
 This happens because the pressure and momentum provided by the pumps partially dissipates before reaching your water line.
-If your home has consistently low water pressure, professionals can install a pump on your water main line, to re-pressurize water enough to circulate through your house.
+If your home has consistently low water pressure, a professional plumber can install a pump on your water main line, to re-pressurize water enough to circulate through your house.

 How Does Water Get Into My Pipes?

-Water travels from the city’s main water line to your house water main, a large (¾ inches or larger) pipe headed toward the home.
-This pipe, called the water or supply line, carries water from the mainline to your house.
-The supply line is buried deep enough underneath the property that it won’t freeze, and it runs from the ground directly into the home.
+Water travels from the city’s main water line to your house water main, a large (¾ inches or larger) pipe that leads into your home.
+This supply line is buried deep enough underneath your property that it won’t freeze, and it runs from the ground directly into the home.
 Supply lines are usually made of plastic, galvanized iron, or (ideally) copper.

 How Does Water Get To My Faucets?

 Once inside, your main line splits into two different pipe paths – one travels throughout your home and the other to your water heater.
 These paths are called the hot and cold-water lines.